National League Trust

 They include:

-Sport England Small Grants – up to £10,000 for a sports activity based programme.
+Sport England Movement Fund – up to £15,000 for a sports activity based programme.
 No deadlines, applications take about 12 weeks.
-One lien application process at: https://www.sportengland.org/funding/small-grants/
+On line application process at: Funding guidance | Sport England

 Awards for All – managed by the Big Lottery Fund.
-Grants up to £10,000 for community based programmes, so aimed at health, non-sports activity or similar project.
-Useful documents and advice, as well as on line application process: http://www.biglotteryfund.org.uk/global-content/programmes/england/awards-for-all-england
+Grants up to £20,000 for community based programmes, so aimed at health, non-sports activity or similar projects.
+Useful documents and advice, as well as an online application process at: Home | The National Lottery Community Fund (tnlcommunityfund.org.uk)

-People’s Postcode Trust – offer small grants up to £10,000 if you are a charity (£2,000) if you are a community group.
+People’s Postcode Trust – offer small grants up to £25,000 if you are a charity (£2,500) if you are a community group.
 They fund a variety of themes, including youth projects but will also cover capital projects.
 They have geographic specific rounds, so check before you apply: http://www.postcodetrust.org.uk/

 Foundations and Trusts

 Once you start looking for funds, you will find that there are a large number of trusts and foundations who distribute money for their good causes.
 Some are large, others small.
 Some have specific aims and others will fund a range of projects.
-Some will only fund charities, such as Santander Foundation and the Lloyds TSB Foundation.
+Some will only fund charities, such as the Santander Foundation and the Lloyds Bank Foundation.
 Others – like the ASDA Foundation – you have to be nominated by an employee.

 USEFUL LINKS